Nichole for Nederland

 Affordable Housing & Childcare

 As someone who struggled with these things as a young mother, I'm deeply passionate about both.
-Despite getting the Teens, Inc. project through, we still have more need than capacity, and that gap matters if we want a thriving community.
+Despite the success of the Teens, Inc. project, we still have more need than capacity, and that gap matters if we want a thriving community.
 The first step with affordable housing is to rethink the upfront fees that make building affordable housing difficult.
 From there, I want to take on the harder work, such as unlocking supply, so we can help stabilize housing prices over time.

 Community Connection